The Best Motorcycle Jackets You Can Buy [Updated Q2 2021]

 Our choice for the top winter riding jacket would be the Firstgear Kathmandu.
 Named after the capital of Nepal, the Kathmandu jacket is designed with cold weather in mind.
 Built from a Hypertex waterproof outer shell, with 420 denier rip-stop nylon, this jacket is both durable and tough, but lightweight at the same time.

-Other cool features include an under-helmet rain hood, 1.5-liter hydration bladder (and pack), and more intake and exhaust airflow vents than you’d know what to do with!
+Other cool features include an under-helmet rain hood, a 1.5-liter hydration bladder (and pack), and more intake and exhaust airflow vents than you’d know what to do with!

 Even though it’s our top choice for a winter jacket, the reality is that this jacket is a true four-season jacket.
-It’s great in the cold at high altitude, but it’s also nice and breathable for when the sun comes out.
+It’s great in the cold at high altitudes, but it’s also nice and breathable for when the sun comes out.
 Given the price and the level of protection that it comes with, this jacket is a real bargain.